Heart Healthy Breakfast Ideas: 7 of the Best

 What is supported by science is that eating breakfast helps you avoid overeating later in the day, and that skipping breakfast can even cause elevated blood pressure.

-A healthy breakfast should include a lean protein like eggs, chicken, legumes, or greek yogurt.
-It should also include healthy fats, vegetables, fruit, and whole grains.
-Here are seven ways to create easy breakfasts that will keep your heart (and your tummy) happy.
+A healthy breakfast should include lean protein like eggs, chicken, legumes, or Greek yogurt.
+It should also include healthy fats, vegetables, fruit, and whole grains and be void of added sugar, trans fats, and excess sodium that don’t support heart health and could leave you feeling uncomfortably full and bloated.
+Here are 11 ways to create easy breakfasts that will keep your heart (and your tummy) happy.

 These breakfasts can help to energize you for your day, keep you full, and support a healthy heart.